Vallisneria Care – A Complete Guide

 Types

-• Vallisneria spiralis is a great species for small to medium size aquariums because it usually grows to about 20 inches or so in height.
+• Vallisneria spiralis is a great species for small to medium size aquariums because it grows to about 20 inches or so in height.

 • Vallisneria nana- This Australian species grows slightly less vigorously than the others.
 It is popular for its very narrow leaves, which give it the appearance of a taller hairgrass.